mathiasmag/Oracle-Dev-Env-Docker/BuildAndRun.md

 - Port 1521 or if you chosed to map a different port from your system to the container
 - Service Name XE.
 XE for the CDB (SYS/SYSTEM) and XEPDB1 for the PDB (PDBADMIN)

+NOTE: Use service name for both CDB and PDB, it makes life easier to not refer directly to SID anymore.

 That is it, you can now conect.

 #### APEX Development environment